Is Zoom Secure for Therapy? Pros and Cons

 Password protection is an access control technique that utilizes a confidential code or word to impede unauthorized access to a Zoom session.

 By requiring participants to enter a unique code before joining the session, password protection ensures that only authorized individuals, such as HIPAA-covered entities, can join the therapy session.
+This added layer of security is essential for maintaining privacy and security in human services.

 Using strong, unique passwords for each session can help protect the confidentiality of therapy sessions and prevent unauthorized access to sensitive information.